-Ms Irene Woo Ying Pun, the Group Company Secretary of the WSC Group, is a Fellow Member of the Malaysian Institute of Chartered Secretaries and Administrators (MAICSA) and also a Council Member of MAICSA.
+Ms Irene Woo Ying Pun, the Group Company Secretary of the WSC Group, is a Fellow Member of the Malaysian Institute of Chartered Secretaries and Administrators (MAICSA) and also a former Council Member from June 2016 to June 2022 of MAICSA.
 She is a qualified Chartered Secretary and a Chartered Governance Professional.
 She heads the Group Corporate Secretarial Department of WSC and is a member of the key senior management team of the WSC Group.
 She was appointed to the position since 3 November 2008.